Pastosman/TimeManagement/readme.md

 - HTML5
 - CSS
 - JavaScript
-- Bootstrap
+- Bootstrap for the about page
-- jQuery for the login system
+- jQuery for the login system and scheduler system

 ## Installation